 What is Peyronie’s Disease?

-Peyronie’s is a disease in which scar tissue in the penis makes it bend, curve, or get shorter or thinner.
-As scar tissue grows, you may be able to feel the scar tissue (plaque) through your skin, or you may feel pain in a certain part of your penis.
+Peyronie’s is a condition in which scar tissue in the penis causes it to bend, curve or become shorter or thinner.
+As it grows, you may be able to feel the scar tissue (plaque) under your skin as the scar tissue forms or experience pain in a specific place on your penis.
 Depending on where the scar is, your penis can bend up, down, or to the side when you have an erection.
 Some guys with this condition don’t have a curve, but they may have a flat spot or an “hourglass” shape.

 Most guys do not have erections that are perfectly straight.
 You don’t have Peyronie’s disease just because your penis is a little bit curved.
 Peyronie’s disease does not affect men who have always had a curve.